jkgerig/springboard_capstone_1/README.md

 4. Set AppointmentID as index
 5. Copy to new, clean DataFrame
 6. Create Patients and Appointments DataFrames

-This notebook utilizes the cleaned dataframes generated in the previous notebook and explores some interesting data points visually.

 **Counts (Appointments per Patient)**